Policies regarding registration, leave, employment, and academic grievances

 Students taking Family Leave who anticipate adding a dependent (e.g., newborn) to their Penn Student Insurance Policy must remain in active student status at the start of the fall semester.

-Students wishing to take other types of leave – military, medical, or personal -- should fill out of PhD Leave of Absence Request form available in each school:
+Students wishing to take other types of leave – military, medical, or personal -- should fill out a AM, MS, PhD Leave of Absence Request form available in each school:

 Leave is typically for one or two semesters.
 In order to ensure successful completion of the PhD, a student’s leave(s) should generally not exceed two years over the course of the doctoral program.
 If, however, it is determined in an individual case that extension of the leave period(s) beyond two years is appropriate, students may need to repeat coursework or other requirements, as determined by the Graduate Group Chair.
 Original funding limits remain in place for students who must repeat requirements.

 Check your student account; any outstanding balance will result in late fees and your account will be placed on hold.
 Students who have borrowed from the Federal Loan Program must complete the online exit loan counseling session.
 Please note that depending on the length of the leave, students may be required to begin repayment of federal loans before returning to Penn.

 If the leave is requested before the end of Add/Drop students will receive a full refund of tuition and fees.
 If the leave occurs after Add/Drop, partial refunds may apply.
 Leaves processed after the 6th week of classes are not eligible for any tuition refund.
 Consult your school for tuition refund information.

 Consult your Graduate Dean’s Office about continuation of PSIP.

 If the leave occurs within the semester, complete Request for Early Termination.